0xiwin/0xIWin/README.md

 [🚘 monocularSlam](https://github.com/0xiwin/monocularSlam)
 Simultaneous Localization and Mapping (SLAM) with monocular camera input.
 Real-time 3D world reconstruction from car dashcam footage.
 Inspired by *Geohot* Twitchslam.

-I hope my effort can make a small difference in making AI more community driven.

-Open to flying halfway across the planet for conferences (especially if I don't have to pay for the plane).

-**Support:**

-It still blows my mind that AgenticSeek took off like it did.
-With that growth comes a lot of new responsibilities, if you’ve found value in AgenticSeek consider buying me a coffee.

-*(or a GPU, I need more compute)*